odpi/data-governance/docs/coco-pharmaceuticals/scenarios/defining-the-data-strategy/README.md

 During his first few weeks at Coco Pharmaceuticals, Jules spent his time understanding the workings of the business and the impact of the new business strategy of moving towards personalised medicine.

 To date they have developed one new personalised treatment that is designed for patients with a specific genomic marker.

-From this first step they have noticed:
+The impact on the business was as follows:
-* The research cycle is quicker since developing proof of a drug's efficacy was simpler.
+* The research cycle was quicker since developing proof of a drug's efficacy was simpler.
-* Since the new drug is only designed for a subset of patients, the hospitals are not willing to order big batches of the drug.
+* Since the new drug was only designed for a subset of patients, the hospitals are not willing to order big batches of the drug.
 They are looking for a more on-demand ordering model.
 * The manufacturing team realized that they will need to operate a hybrid model where all existing drugs are manufactured according to the existing batch processes, and the new drugs need more agile planning, manufacturing and delivery processes.
 This has a knock on effect to their suppliers and finance.

 As Jules dug deeper he noticed that the exchange of data between different parts of Coco Pharmaceuticals was pretty minimal, focused on the regularly scheduled processing of orders, manufacturing and deliveries.
 Going forward, Jules could see that key people in Coco Pharmaceuticals are going to need accurate real-time data that helps them manage a dynamic and constantly changing business.